--Vopak Pacific Canada is currently working through the regulatory and permitting process to develop a bulk liquids terminal offering handling, storage and ship loading for commodities such as propane, methanol and diesel.
-Vopak is targeting a final investment decision at the beginning of 2023 followed by two+ years of construction.
-For more information please see https://www.vopak.com/vopak-pacific-canada
+-REEF, a partnership between Altagas and Vopak is currently working through the regulatory and permitting process to develop a bulk liquids terminal offering handling, storage and ship loading for commodities such as propane, methanol and diesel.
+REEF is targeting a final investment decision at the beginning of 2024 followed by two+ years of construction.